 The change described above would reduce newly awarded Social Security benefits by about 1.1 percent per year compared with the current formula.
-Because wage inflation has historically averaged about 1.1 percent higher than price inflation, under this approach initial Social Security benefits would be expected to keep pace with inflation but fall behind in replacing pre-retirement income.
-For example, the replacement ratio (Social Security benefits divided by pre-retirement income) for low-income workers would decline after 10 years from 60 percent to 54 percent, although the buying power of a worker's Social Security benefits would be expected to remain about the same as benefits awarded today under the current formula.
+Because wage inflation has historically averaged about 1.1 percent higher than price inflation, initial Social Security benefits would be expected to keep pace with inflation under this approach but fall behind in replacing preretirement income.
+For example, the replacement ratio (Social Security benefits divided by preretirement income) for low-income workers would decline after 10 years from 60 percent to 54 percent, although the buying power of a worker's Social Security benefits would be expected to remain about the same as benefits awarded today under the current formula.
 However, a worker's Social Security benefits would not reflect the real (adjusted for inflation) increases in wages during those 10 years.
+For this reason, proposals along these lines are often referred to a price indexing, to distinguish them from the current formula, where initial benefits are indexed to wages up to age 60.

-Reducing the PIA formula percentages by 1.1 percent each year without a specified end date would come close to bringing Social Security's long-run finances back into balance, but would dramatically reduce replacement rates from the levels that would result from the formula under current law.
+Reducing the PIA formula percentages by 1.1 percent each year without a specified end date would eliminate Social Security's long-run deficit if carried on long enough, but would dramatically reduce replacement rates from the levels that would result from the formula under current law.
 For example, the replacement ratio of low-income workers would be roughly cut in half in 62 years.
-This proposal is known as price indexing, and its effects are shown in the following graph.
+Chart 4 shows the impact on benefits in today's dollars if the 15 percent, 32 percent and 90 percent PIA formula percentages are reduced by 1.1% each year from 2013 through 2033 and through 2055.